testflows/TestFlows-WebSite/source/_posts/blog/testing-simple-train-control-system-using-formal-description.md

 - **{%katex%} p_3 {%endkatex%}**: {%katex%} V_{\text{est}} > V_{\text{MRSP}} + 7.5 {%endkatex%} — The estimated speed exceeds the MRSP by more than 7.5.
 - **{%katex%} p_4 {%endkatex%}**: {%katex%} V_{\text{est}} > V_{\text{MRSP}} + 15 {%endkatex%} — The estimated speed exceeds the MRSP by more than 15.

-From the table that would include all {%katex%}32{%endkatex%} classes, only the following would be left:
+From the table that includes all {%katex%} 32 {%endkatex%} classes, only the following valid combinations remain:

 {% html div class="styled-table compact" %}